tab1-web/faq/docs/eternal/levelling.md

 For Subclass Quest, you don't need to stab Baium (Buy Pipette Knife at Maria) and you don't need a Top B-Grade Weapon, you can skip that part for later.

+For Noblesse Quest on Barakiel, you can earn fragments of the staff by hitting Barakiel once.
+Earn 15 fragments and turn it into the full Staff to progress the quest.

 <hr class="divider">

 ## 3rd Class Quests